thinkshout/thinkshout/_case_studies/tolerance.md

   type: "Teaching Tolerance"
   mission: "Teaching Tolerance is committed to providing educators with a multitude of resources and activities that will help to foster a kind and inclusive school climate."
   text: |
-    Teaching tolerance, a program of the Southern Poverty Law Center, works to teach empathy and inclusivity in our classrooms.
+    Teaching tolerance -- a program of the Southern Poverty Law Center -- works to provide educators with the resources to teach empathy and inclusivity in our classrooms.

 cs-sections:
   - section-title: "The Strategy"